Saturday, August 27

 Community Meeting: Living@Wheaton.
 7 p.m.–8 p.m.

-Meet with your Resident Advisor in your resident hall to discuss building a positive residential community at Wheaton.
+Meet with your Resident Advisor in your residence hall to discuss building a positive residential community at Wheaton.

 New Commuter Student Meeting.
 7 p.m.